arbab-ml/preprocessing_bats_clusters/README.md

 Removes the axis labels, axis ticks, and titles from all the images (like `crop_images_spectrograms.py` ) and also resizes the spectrograms to 128x128 size.
 It takes the directory as input.

 #### `v3 precomputation all from batdetect.py`
 Generates Spectrograms and augmentations for Behavioral clustering (as in unlabelled data).
+It takes as input:
+* target sample rate
+* Input directory containing raw audio files
+* The output file from batdetect (which contain the location of individual bat call in each audio recording)
+* Output directory for saving the spectrograms

 #### `v3_specie precomputation all from batdetect.py`
 Generates Spectrograms and augmentations for Specie clustering (as in labeled data).
+It also takes as input:
+* target sample rate
+* Input directory containing raw audio files
+* The output file from batdetect (which contain the location of individual bat call in each audio recording)
+* Output directory for saving the spectrograms

+#### `NMI_calculation_all.py`
+Calculates `normalized_mutual_info_score,mutual_info_score,
+ adjusted_mutual_info_score, adjusted_rand_score, completeness_score, fowlkes_mallows_score, homogeneity_score, v_measure_score` between the output of clustering algorithms.
+The input directory and output files names are given as input.

 **Deprecated Files**: `v1 precomputation.py`, `v2 precomputation_kaleidoscope.py`